 Discussion and Conclusion: Ways Forward

 Such challenges are in no way unique to political science and have also been encountered in economics and in psychology.
-One promising solution being tried in economics—admittedly amidst much resistance from some scholars and in a not entirely consistent way—is to pre-register hypotheses and analysis plans.
-Once again, such pre-registration would likely look very different in political science, since the analysis to be carried out may also often take very different forms.
+One promising solution being tried in economics—admittedly amid much resistance from some scholars and in a not entirely consistent way—is to preregister hypotheses and analysis plans.
+Once again, such preregistration would likely look very different in political science, since the analysis to be carried out may also often take very different forms.
 Nonetheless, there may be some benefits to be had.
 For instance, one could try and take the following steps:

-(c) the prospect theory parameters that may be relevant, and why they would be expected to result in risk seeking or risk aversion, or why the outcome may be ambiguous.
-Pre-registration seems desirable to make the process as transparent as possible.
-Note that the measurement of the reference point(s)—i.e., a) in Step 1—can be done both deductive (by means of external standards, for instance), or inductively (e.g., by means of in-depth case studies).
-In the latter situation, to limit the risk of ex post fitting, it is key to discuss in advance the process through which the reference point(s) are to be determined.
-The same holds for the subjective probability (ranges) of the most important outcomes, that is (b) in Step 1.
-The methodology and decision criteria underlying the analysis of a more explorative research endeavor can be explicitly stated in the pre-registration document and in the resulting work, which again makes the process fully transparent.
+the prospect theory parameters that may be relevant and why they would be expected to result in risk seeking or risk aversion, or why the outcome may be ambiguous.
+Preregistration seems desirable to make the process as transparent as possible.
+Note that the measurement of the reference point(s)—i.e., a) in Step 1—can be done both deductively (by means of external standards, for instance) and inductively (e.g., by means of in-depth case studies).
+In the latter situation, to limit the risk of ex post fitting, it is key to discuss in advance the process through which the reference point(s) is to be determined.
+The same holds for the subjective probability (ranges) of the most important outcomes, that is, (b) in Step 1.
+The methodology and decision criteria underlying the analysis of a more explorative research endeavor can be explicitly stated in the preregistration document and in the resulting work, which again makes the process fully transparent.

 Step 2.
-Take the model to the data, and determine whether it can account for the observed behavior.
+Take the model to the data and determine whether it can account for the observed behavior.
 If it cannot, openly discuss how the modeling framework will have to change in order to accommodate the observed behavior.
 Discuss the plausibility of the old versus new, amended, modeling assumptions, trying to be as objective as possible.
-Avoid attributing too much weight to the data—your original model may be right, and the situation at hand an outlier.
+Avoid attributing too much weight to the data—your original model may be right and the situation at hand may be an outlier.